🔄 Update (June 15, 2026):

 Current situation and recent developments

-- ✈️ Most flights are maintained, with adapted routes.
+- ✈️ Most flights to Thailand are maintained, with adapted routes when required.

-Since the situation can evolve rapidly, always check the status of your flight directly with your airline before departure.
+Since the situation can evolve quickly, always check the status of your flight directly with your airline before departure.

 Why are Middle East tensions impacting flights to Asia?

-When airspaces (such as those over Iran or Iraq) close or become risky, airlines are obligated to avoid these corridors.
-They must therefore bypass the area through alternative air corridors, which significantly lengthens the routes.
+When airspaces such as those over Iran or Iraq close or become risky, airlines must avoid these corridors.
+They may need to bypass the area through alternative air routes, which can lengthen flight times between Europe and Asia.

-These detours increase logistical complexity: they require more fuel, alter crew rotations, and can, in some cases, force airlines to preemptively cancel flights if the route is no longer viable or if their connection hubs are saturated.
+These detours increase logistical complexity: they require more fuel, affect crew rotations, alter connection times and can sometimes lead airlines to preemptively cancel or reschedule flights if a route becomes too difficult to operate reliably.

 Which airlines are affected (Emirates, Qatar Airways, Etihad)?

 Travelers to Thailand are primarily exposed if they pass through Gulf hubs.
-Because their operations depend directly on the fluidity of regional airspace, Qatar Airways (Doha), Emirates (Dubai), and Etihad (Abu Dhabi) are the airlines most likely to experience delays or rerouting.
+Because their operations depend directly on regional airspace conditions, Qatar Airways (Doha), Emirates (Dubai), and Etihad (Abu Dhabi) are among the airlines most likely to experience rerouting, delays or schedule adjustments when the situation changes.

 Should I cancel my trip to Thailand?

-If your airline is still operating your flight, there is no reason to cancel your trip solely out of fear of the geopolitical situation.
-The current problem is purely logistical (flight routes) and does not represent a direct threat to Thai tourist areas.
-To reassure yourself about the situation on site, feel free to read our update on the current situation and safety in Thailand.
+If your airline is still operating your flight, there is generally no reason to cancel your trip solely because of the regional airspace situation.
+The issue is mainly logistical and concerns flight routes, connections and possible delays.
+It does not mean that Thailand is closed to travelers.
+To check the situation on site, you can also read our update on the current situation and safety in Thailand.

-However, if your itinerary includes a short layover in the Middle East and you are traveling for a strict imperative (wedding, fixed-date cruise), you can contact your airline to evaluate the possibility of an early rerouting via another Asian hub (such as Singapore or Istanbul).
+However, if your itinerary includes a short layover in the Middle East and you are traveling for a fixed-date event, such as a wedding, cruise departure or important appointment, contact your airline before departure.
+You may be able to evaluate whether an alternative route via another hub, such as Singapore, Taipei or Istanbul, is more suitable.

 What to do if my flight is cancelled or delayed?

-If your flight is cancelled, the airline has a legal obligation to offer you either a full refund or rerouting (rebooking) on the next available flight to Bangkok or Phuket.
+If your flight is cancelled, the airline must usually offer you either a refund or rerouting on another available flight, depending on the applicable rules, your itinerary and the airline’s conditions.

 The European Regulation (EU261) and conflicts